chanced/classy-store/README.md

 #### @mutator

-`@mutator` is a simple wrapper around your method which executes `store.broadcast` after your method is finished altering its state.
+`@mutator` is a wrapper around your method which executes `store.broadcast` after your method is finished altering its state.

 - If your method returns a `Promise`, `broadcast` is called immediately and as soon as the promise is resolved or rejected.
 - If a `Promise` is returned, `executing.{methodName}` is set to `Execution.Running`.